Factsheet on industrial action by Unite the Union in the waste service

 Have negotiations been too slow?

 The council has consistently tried to find a solution to the industrial action.
 We have been very accommodating to Unite, offering their choice of dates, times, locations and durations of meetings.
 We are meeting them at their availability.
-In the time between meetings, we have given them information that they have requested, including information that clearly shows no worker is affected by an £8,000 pay cut.
-Since the start of the industrial dispute, there have been regular and ongoing meetings with Unite officers and shop stewards to seek to resolve the dispute, including two meetings under the auspices of ACAS.
-Unite have set aside the agreement that was reached between us at ACAS, but our offer to settle this dispute remains on the table.
+Since the start of the industrial dispute, there have been regular and ongoing meetings with Unite officers and shop stewards to seek to resolve the dispute, including ongoing meetings under the auspices of ACAS.

 Is the WRCO role crucial to health and safety?